MRyderOC/money-manager/README.md

 # money-manager
-A Python package to track your money
+A Python package to manage and track your money